CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

 1. On **SEA-SVR2**, in the Microsoft Edge window displaying the Azure portal, open another tab, browse to the **Monitor** page, and then select **Alerts**.

-      >**Note**: You may have to wait for a few minutes and refresh the Monitor | Alerts page.
+   >**Note**: Alerts may take a while to appear on the portal.
+Please continue with next exercises.

 ## Exercise 4: Configuring monitoring of Azure VMs

 #### Task 1: Configure diagnostic settings and VM Insights

 1. On **SEA-SVR2**, in the Microsoft Edge window displaying the Azure portal, in the Search bar of the Azure portal, search for **Virtual machines** and select **az801l09-vm0**.

 1. On the **az801l09-vm0** page, under **Monitoring**, select **Diagnostic settings**.

 1. On the **Diagnostic settings** tab, select the  diagnostics storage account from the drop-down list, and then select **Enable guest-level monitoring**.

    >**Note**: Wait for the operation to take effect.
 This might take about 3 minutes.

 1. Switch to the **Performance counters** tab of the **az801l09-vm0 | Diagnostic settings** page and review the available counters.

    >**Note**: By default, CPU, memory, disk, and network counters are enabled.
 You can switch to the **Custom view** for a more detailed listing.

 1. On the **az801l09-vm0 | Diagnostic settings** page, on the **Logs** tab, review the available event log collection options.

    >**Note**: By default, log collection includes critical, error, and warning entries from the Application Log and System log, as well as Audit failure entries from the Security log.
 You can customize them from the **Logs** tab.

-#### Task 2: Enable VM Insights
+### Task 2: Enable VM Insights

 1. From the **Monitoring** section on the vertical menu on the left side, browse to the **az801l09-vm0 | Insights** page.
 1. On the **az801l09-vm0 | Insights** page, select **Enable**.